six-two/mkdocs-placeholder-plugin/README.md

 ## Notable changes

-### Future Version 0.7.0
+### Version 0.7.0

-- Added standalone script `markdown-placeholder-standalone`
+- Added standalone script `markdown-placeholder-standalone`, that works with any static site generator
 - Removed dependency declaration of `mkdocs`

 ### Version 0.6.0